top of page

 Looking ahead, Chelsea aims to upgrade to Captain in the next 5 to 10 years, possibly starting a family, and working within the Chief Pilot’s office.
 Her goal?
 To play a part in keeping Sun Country's close-knit Minnesota-grown vibe alive and continuing the family legacy.

 Curious about careers in aviation?
-Visit our LinkedIn for more on life at Sun Country.
+Visit our careers website for more on life at Sun Country.

 bottom of page